oroinc/documentation/bundles/commerce/WebsiteSearchBundle/console-commands.rst

 oro:website-search:reindex
 --------------------------

-This command performs reindexation of entities to be included in the search index.
+This command performs reindexation of entities to be included in the storefront search index.
 It has optional parameters that allows reindexing specific type of entities and/or website.

 Reindexation might take long time for a big volume of data, so it would be good idea to run it scheduled (e.g. once a day).